liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 - **Schema version to upgrade to** (as a `String`)
 - **List of upgrade steps**

-The registrator `DLWebUpgrade` registers two upgrades: one from version `0.0.0` to `1.0.0` and another from `0.0.1` to `1.0.0`.
+The example registrator `MyCustomModuleUpgrade` registers three upgrades:

+-   `0.0.0` to `1.0.0`
+-   `1.0.0` to `1.1.0`
+-   `1.1.0` to `2.0.0`

-The `DLWebUpgrade` registrator's first registration is applied by the upgrade framework if the module has not been installed previously.
+The `MyCustomModuleUpgrade` registrator's first registration is applied by the upgrade framework if the module has not been installed previously.
 Its list of upgrade steps contains only one: `new DummyUpgradeStep()`.

 	registry.register(
 		"com.liferay.document.library.web", "0.0.0", "1.0.0",
 		new DummyUpgradeStep());

 The [`DummyUpgradeStep` class](https://github.com/liferay/liferay-portal/blob/7.0.1-ga2/portal-kernel/src/com/liferay/portal/kernel/upgrade/DummyUpgradeStep.java)
 provides an empty upgrade step.
-The `DLWebUpgrade` registrator defines this registration  so that the upgrade framework records the module's `1.0.0` schema version in @product@'s `Release_` table.
+The `MyCustomModuleUpgrade` registrator defines this registration so that the upgrade framework records the module's `1.0.0` schema version in @product@'s `Release_` table.

 **Important**: Modules that use Service Builder *should not* define a registration for their initial database schema version, as Service Builder